-b) FSP Services
+b) Services

-(1) Each partner (i.e., consumer enrolled in a full service partnership program) will be assigned to a Personal Service Coordinator (PSC) who will act as the single fixed point of responsibility and provide intensive case management and supportive services until the partner is transitioned to a less intensive treatment modality.

-(2) Partners will receive, at minimum, three services per week in a setting that aids the partner in service accessibility (e.g., home, school, primary care clinics, family resource center, community agency, in-office, etc.).
+(1) Each consumer will be assigned to a Personal Service Coordinator (hereafter referred to as Intensive Care Coordinator (ICC)), who will act as the single fixed point of responsibility and provide intensive case management and supportive services until the consumer is transitioned to a less intensive treatment modality.
+(2) Consumers will receive, at minimum, three contacts/services per week in a setting that aids the consumer in service accessibility (e.g., home, school, primary care clinics, family resource center, community agency, in-office, etc.).